Gelato: Flavors

-The original fior di latte is a plain, base ice cream with no flavor and no eggs added.
+The original fior di latte is a plain, base ice cream with no flavorings and no eggs added.
 Stracciatella is fior di latte gelato with chocolate chunks.
 Traditional flavors of gelato include crema ('custard'), vanilla, chocolate, hazelnut, almond, and pistachio.
 Modern flavors include a variety of fruit flavors.

 Commercial production

 The process of making gelato is complex, starting with a custard base, mixed with milk and sugar, heating the ingredients to 85 °C (185 °F) for pasteurization.
 Then, it is lowered to 5 °C (41 °F) and mixed to the desired texture.
 The mixed gelato is then batched in the freezer.

 As with other ice creams, the sugar in gelato prevents it from freezing solid by binding to the water and interfering with the normal formation of ice crystals.
 This creates smaller ice crystals and results in the smooth texture of gelato.
 Commercial gelati are often sweetened with inverted sugar, sucrose, dextrose or xylitol, and may include a stabilizer such as guar gum.